robertdebock/robertdebock.github.io/my-manifesto.md

 - Code should be understandable by anybody.
 If it's to difficult to draw on a single piece of paper, simplify it.
 - Code (RPM, playbook, etc) serves the smallest functionallity possible.
 - Push complexity to locations that users will not be bothered, keep the "interface" as simple as possible.
+- Start with code that *barely* works.
+That means some assumptions will be made.

 ## Dependencies
 Use dependencies when absolutely required, in other words: only use dependecies when two entities have no value without eachother.
 This ensures: